Geormbeeyi Adali-Mortty: Career

-Adali-Mortty was born on 16 June 1916.
-In 1958, he joined the advisory committee of the international literary journal Black Orpheus.

-Adali-Mortty was a contributor to the 1958 anthology Voices of Ghana: Literary Contributions to the Ghana Broadcasting System, 1955–57, edited by Henry Swanzy, and contributed both poetry and political commentary to the Legon Observer: for example, "A Spent Scare" (1967) was written in response to the coup that ended Nkrumah's rule.
+In 1958, he joined the advisory committee of the international literary journal that promoted African literature criticism.
+Black Orpheus.
+Adali-Mortty was also a contributor to the 1958 anthology Voices of Ghana: Literary Contributions to the Ghana Broadcasting System, 1955–57, edited by Henry Swanzy, and contributed both poetry and political commentary to the Legon Observer: for example, "The Spent Scare" (1967) was written in response to the coup that ended Nkrumah's rule.